Alamofire/Alamofire/Documentation/Usage.md

 Due to the variety of parameter key styles, `KeyEncoding` provides the following methods to customize key encoding from keys in `lowerCamelCase`:

+- `.useDefaultKeys` - Uses the keys specified by each type.
+This is the default case.
 - `.convertToSnakeCase` - Converts keys to snake case: `oneTwoThree` becomes `one_two_three`.
 - `.convertToKebabCase` - Converts keys to kebab case: `oneTwoThree` becomes `one-two-three`.
 - `.capitalized` - Capitalizes the first letter only, a.k.a `UpperCamelCase`: `oneTwoThree` becomes `OneTwoThree`.